Stat184-Fall2025/Sec3_FP_Ashley_Ting/README.md

-# Project Title

-How Have Food CPI Trends Changed Over the Past Two Decades?
+# How Have Food CPI Trends Changed Over the Past Two Decades?

 ## Overview